michaelbjames/copilot-study/README.md

 3. Alice: generate shared secret as (pub_b^priv_a) mod p
 3. Bob: generate shared secret as (pub_a^priv_b) mod p

-### ECDiffieHellman
-Create an implementation of this crypto class.
-It uses an elliptic curve to do a diffie-hellman key exchange.
-A Point on a Curve has two values: x and y.
-A Curve forms a field of points, which for our purposes means it's closed under multiplication, and the same above logic holds (although with a different operator instead of exponentiation).
-This process works as follows:
-Alice and Bob agree on a particular curve to use, "brainpoolP160r1" This curve has a generator point, g, and a prime, p.

-Alice's private key is a random number between 1 and the order of the field: `curve.field.n` Alice computes her public key, which is the generator point on the curve *multiplied* by her private key.
-The `tinyec` library will do the actual elliptic curve math.
-The entire Point (x-y coords) is the public key.
-When Alice gets Bob's public key, she can compute the shared secret.
-Alice computes the shared secret Point as the product of her private key and Bob's public key.
-The secret _value_ is the x-coordinate of that new point.

 ## Task 2: Implement the Client
 You have only the main function from the client and need to implement the rest.